-The Company's compensation strategy for 2022 better aligned executive compensation with performance due to our change in the composition of our equity compensation offering, whereby 50% of the equity compensation is awarded in the form of performance-based awards that vest based on achievement of the Company's relative TSR versus the constituents of the S&P 500 index.
+The Company's compensation strategy for 2022 better aligned executive compensation with performance due to our change in the composition of our equity compensation offering, whereby 50% of the equity compensation is awarded in the form of RSUs and 50% of the equity compensation is awarded in the form of performance-based awards that vest based on achievement of the Company's relative TSR versus the constituents of the S&P 500 index.
 Additionally, in 2022 the Company integrated ESG-related performance goals into the overall Company goals that are relevant for our senior executives, including our NEOs and CEO, under our annual incentive compensation plans.
 The Compensation Committee will continue to consider feedback from stockholders and the results of future advisory votes on executive compensation in making executive compensation decisions.